ECO-CHIP: Estimation of Carbon Footprint of Chiplet-based Architectures for Sustainable VLSI: ECO-CHIP framework

 where $t_{\text{verif},i}$, $t_{\text{SP\&R},i}$, $t_{\text{analyze},i}$ are the compute time for verification, and a single synthesis, place, and route (SP\&R) run and a single simulation of all analysis respectively, and $N_\text{des}$ is the number of design iterations.
-Further, with EDA tools improving with every new version release due to advances made by EDA research groups.
-We create a near-linear regression model to predict EDA tool improvements with every new version released based on the data from~\cite{eda-tool-scaling} and scale the value of $t_{\text{des,i}}$ by $\eta_\text{EDA}$ to model EDA tool productivity.
+Further, to model the EDA tool improvement with new version releases, we create a near-linear regression model based on productivity for different technology nodes~\cite{eda-tool-scaling} and scale the value of $t_{\text{des,i}}$ by $\eta_\text{EDA}$.